Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### IsTransformNotificationEnabled
-> Returns if global transform notifications are communicated to children.
+> Returns if the node receives whenever its global transform changes.
+This is enabled with .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">